Time Evolution of Prompt Gamma-Ray Emission in $^{252}$Cf(sf) and $^{233,235}$U($n$,f) Reactions: Theory Modeling

 The nuclear fission process can produce hundreds of scission fragments characterized by their mass, $A$, and charge, $Z$, numbers.
 They are formed in a wide range of configurations in terms of kinetic energy, KE, excitation energy, $U$, spin, $J$, and parity, $\pi$.
 From those initial conditions right after scission, the fragments typically emit neutrons and photons to shed their intrinsic and rotational excitation energies until they reach a long-lived state.
 Most neutron and photon emissions occur within a very short amount of time after scission (less than $10^{-14}$ sec).
 This picture is somewhat complicated by the presence of isomeric states in post-neutron emission fragments that delay the emission of photons according to their half-lives.

 The prompt fission \gray\ spectrum at a given time $t$ can be written as a sum over all fragments produced in the fission process and their $\gamma$ decay chains

 where $Y_i(A,Z)$ are the initial distributions of the scission fragments in mass and charge, $P_i(\nu)$ is the neutron multiplicity distribution for this fragmentation, and $\phi_i$ represents the time-dependent $\gamma$ emission spectrum for the fragmentation $(A-\nu,Z)$.
 This seemingly simple equation hides many complexities and details.
-First of all, the fragments $(A,Z)$ are produced in a range of initial conditions, hence
+The fragments $(A,Z)$ are produced in a range of initial conditions, hence

-where the last term denotes the probability of finding the fragment $(A,Z)$ in a particular configuration (KE, $U,J,\pi$).
+in which the dependences of the initial fragment yields on mass, $A$, charge, $Z$, kinetic energy, KE, initial excitation energy, $U$, initial angular momentum, $J$, and parity, $\pi$, are given explicitly.
 Each fragment can then emit one or more neutron(s) according to a probability $P_i(\nu)$, leading to a residual, post prompt-neutron emission fragment with a residual $(U,J,\pi)'$ distribution, where $U'=U-\epsilon_n-S_n$ for a neutron emitted with energy $\epsilon_n$.
 Once the probability of neutron emission is exhausted, a photon cascade would typically conclude this decay chain until the ground state of the residual fragment is reached.
 If all photons were to be emitted practically in coincidence with the scission event, then we could drop the time $t$ from Eq.~(\ref{eq:PFGS}).
 This is not the case, however, as the decay cascade can also populate long-lived isomers whose half-lives determine the time evolution of further \g\ emissions.